tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/访问管理/访问控制_intl_en.md

 #### Response description

-- Success: no value is returned.
+- Success: No value is returned.
-- Failure: an error (such as authentication failure) occurs, with a `CosClientException` or `CosServiceException` exception thrown.
+- Failure: An error (such as authentication failure) occurs, throwing the `CosClientException` or `CosServiceException` exception.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

-### Querying object ACL
+### Querying an object ACL

 #### Feature description